Sequential Decision Algorithms for Measurement-Based Impromptu Deployment of a Wireless Relay Network along a Line: OptExploreLimAdaptiveLearning with Constraints on Outage Probability and Relay Placement Rate

 \section{OptExploreLimAdaptiveLearning with Constraints on Outage Probability and Relay Placement Rate}

 In Section~\ref{section:learning_backtracking_given_xio_xir}, we provided a stochastic approximation algorithm for relay deployment, with given multipliers $\xi_{out}$ and $\xi_{relay}$, without knowledge of the propagation parameters.
-The multipliers have to be chosen appropriately in order to enforce performance targets in a constrained sequential optimization formulation.
 Let us recall that Theorem~\ref{theorem:how-to-choose-optimal-Lagrange-multiplier} tells us how to choose the Lagrange multipliers $\xi_{out}$ and $\xi_{relay}$ (if they exist) in (\ref{eqn:unconstrained_problem_average_cost_with_outage_cost}) in order to solve the problem given in (\ref{eqn:constrained_problem_average_cost_with_outage_cost}).
 However, we need to know the radio propagation parameters (e.g., $\eta$ and $\sigma$) in order to compute an optimal pair $(\xi_{out}^*, \xi_{relay}^*)$ (if it exists) so that both constraints in (\ref{eqn:constrained_problem_average_cost_with_outage_cost}) are met with equality.
-In real deployment scenarios, these propagation parameters might not be known to the deployment agent.
+In real deployment scenarios, these propagation parameters might not be known.
 Hence, in this section, we provide a sequential placement and learning algorithm such that, as the relays are placed, the placement policy iteratively converges to the set of optimal policies for the constrained problem displayed in (\ref{eqn:constrained_problem_average_cost_with_outage_cost}).
 The policy is of the OptExploreLim type, and the cost of the deployed network converges to the optimal cost.
-We modify the OptExploreLimLearning algorithm so that a running estimate $(\lambda^{(k)},\xi_{out}^k,\xi_{relay}^k)$ gets updated each time a new relay is placed.
-The objective is to make sure that the running estimate $(\lambda^{(k)},\xi_{out}^k,\xi_{relay}^k)$ eventually converges to the set of optimal $(\lambda^*(\xi_{out},\xi_{relay}),\xi_{out},\xi_{relay})$ tuples as the deployment progresses, and that the constraints are satisfied asymptotically.
-Our approach is via two time-scale stochastic approximation.
+We modify the OptExploreLimLearning algorithm so that a running estimate $(\lambda^{(k)},\xi_{out}^{(k)},\xi_{relay}^{(k)})$ gets updated each time a new relay is placed.
+The objective is to make sure that the running estimate $(\lambda^{(k)},\xi_{out}^{(k)},\xi_{relay}^{(k)})$ eventually converges to the set of optimal $(\lambda^*(\xi_{out},\xi_{relay}),\xi_{out},\xi_{relay})$ tuples as the deployment progresses.
+Our approach is via two time-scale stochastic approximation (see \cite[Chapter~$6$]{borkar08stochastic-approximation-book}).